Anderson, Abbeville, and Laurens County Salvation Army assistance programs.

 Short term, emergency financial assistance is offered, as funding allows, but it is not don as a hand out.
 Recipients will need to almost always attend case management as a condition of this.
 Some of what may be provided includes homeless prevention, including funds for paying rent or electric bills.
 Landlord/tenant mediation may be offered as well as information on affordable housing and apartments in the region.
 After all, keeping the family intact is critical.
 Salvation Army case managers partner with the client to address these needs.

 Hunger prevention is a very important service.
 Some studies show that almost 20% of South Carolina households, including that same percentage in Anderson County, didn’t have enough money to buy food for themselves and their family at least once over the previous 12 months.
-So food banks and pantries offer groceries, rice, breads, meats, milk, and other foodstuffs.
-Or a case manager can point you in the direction of programs such as food stamps.
+The Salvation Army tries to address hunger.

 Many families struggle with paying for utilities or medications due to unemployment, a disaster such as a fire, a car repair, or maybe unexpected medical bills.
 This can lead to disconnections or people not getting the care they need.
 It is even more common for young women with children in Laurens and Abbeville, or seniors, to fall behind on their bills.
 So some cash grants, vouchers, or funds may be offered for utility bills and other needs.